-- There’s a story about a computer technical support office that had a teddy bear on the front counter.
-The rule for people coming to the office was, before you could talk to an actual person, you had to first explain the problem you were having with your computer to the teddy bear.
+- At a university computer center in the 1990s, there was a technical support help desk that had a teddy bear to greet you when you came for help.
+The rule was that before you could talk to an actual person, you had to first explain the problem you were having with your computer to the teddy bear.
 If talking to the teddy bear solved your problem, then you'd be on your way and you wouldn't have taken up any of the real people's time.
-Many problems fell in this category, and so the people who worked at this tech support office were able to save a lot of time this way.
+Many problems fell in this category, and so the people who worked at this tech support help desk were able to save a lot of time this way.

 Having another mind to think through things with is very valuable.
 There are plenty of cases where all that the other mind needs to provide is a forum for having you say things out loud to someone.
 You automatically bring yourself to the situation in a different way if there's someone else holding the space with you.
 As a result, the point of focus can change.
 You can hear yourself differently.
 What you have to say can unfold in a very different way.

 Teddy Bear Tech Support (TBTS) was inspired by the story about the teddy bear at the tech support help desk, but note well that tech support is NOT what this is about!!!
 Also, you don't have to talk to inanimate objects!
 (But, don't discount them, either.
 Plenty of people carry out Teddy Bear Tech Support by talking to rubber ducks on a regular basis.)